aalhour/Assembler.hack/README.md

 Assembler.hack takes a program source code file written in the Hack Assembly Language (see: intro section below), which is a *.asm* text file, and then assembles it into binary machine code (Hack Machine Language).
 The assembled machine code program is then written to a new *.hack* text file with the same name.

 The Assembling process is implemented in two passes.
-The first pass scans the whole program, registering the symbols (variables and labels) in the symbol table.
-The second pass scans the whole program again, substituting the symbols with their respective memory addresses in the symbol table, generating binary machine code and writing the assembled machine code to a new file text file with the *.hack* file extenion.
+The first pass scans the whole program, registering the labels only in the Symbol Table.
+The second pass scans the whole program again, registering all variables in the Symbol Table, substituting the symbols with their respective memory and/or instruction addresses from the Symbol Table, generating binary machine code and then writing the assembled machine code to the new *.hack* text file.

-Source code is organized into several components, the decisions for their names, interfaces and APIs were already specified in the book as sort of an specification-implementation contract.
-All components of the Assembler reside in the */Assembler* directory, as follows:
+Source code is organized into several components, the decisions for their names, interfaces and APIs were already specified in the book as sort of a specification-implementation contract.
+All components of the Assembler reside in the **/Assembler** directory, as follows:

   1. **Assembler.py**: Main module.
 Implements the two passes and glues the other components together.
   2. **Parser.py**: Simple Parser.
 Parses the instructions by looking ahead 1 or 2 characters to determine their types and structures.